-3.5 Daffodil
+3.4 Daffodil

-The digital library system Daffodil is a front-end system for digital libraries, targeted at strategic support of users during the information search process.
-For searching, exploring, and managing digital library objects it provides user-customisable information seeking patterns over a federation of heterogeneous digital libraries.
+The DL system Daffodil is a front-end system for Digital Libraries, targeted at strategic support of users during the information search process.
+For searching, exploring, and managing DL objects it provides user-customisable information seeking patterns over a federation of heterogeneous DLs.
 Searching with Daffodil makes a broad range of information sources easily accessible and enables quick access to a rich information space.
-Daffodil already provides a broad range of tools to help the user in query formulation, e. g. a thesaurus, a spell-checker, a classification browser, and a related-term service.
+Daffodil already provides a broad range of tools to help the user in query formulation, e.g. a thesaurus, a spell-checker, a classification browser, and a related-term service.
 For the user interface design, Daffodil implements a tool-based design paradigm, where objects resulting from the interaction with one tool can be dragged to other tools for further processing.

-This way, users can easily realize ad-hoc workflows involving different tools.
-Based on this metaphor, Daffodil implements the user-oriented integration of DL tools in the Delos DLMS, thus complementing the system-oriented integration performed by the OSIRIS middleware.
+Based on this metaphor, Daffodil implements the user-oriented integration of DL tools in the DelosDLMS, thus complementing the system-oriented integration performed by the OSIRIS middleware.

 As a first reference implementation, the Daffodil system was extended by an image search tool connecting to the ISIS system described above.
-For this purpose, the Daffodil system was extended by two special functions:

-- [1] Query by Example: Given any picture link from the WWW, similar pictures are searched.
+For this purpose, the Daffodil system was extended by two special functions: (i.)
+Query by Example: Given any picture link from the Web, similar pictures are searched.
 The similarity feature can be chosen, e.g. colour histograms.
 A set of answers pictures is returned.
-The pictures can then be used for further searching. - [2] Query by Keyword: Given a specific keyword, the system is able to search for pictures, which are indexed with this keyword.
+The pictures can then be used for further searching. (ii.)
+Query by Keyword: Given a specific keyword, the system is able to search for pictures, which are indexed with this keyword.

 A feedback list is implemented in both functions.
-The user is able to specify relevant or nonrelevant pictures in order to refine the answer set of searched pictures.
+The user is able to specify relevant or non-relevant pictures in order to refine the answer set of searched pictures.
 The communication between OSIRIS and Daffodil is handled by HTTP and based on the processes given by the ISIS picture search.
-Through the integration within the Daffodil system, users can also apply other tools on queries and retrieved images, like maintaining a search history, storing queries and images within their personal libraries, sharing them with other users or adding annotations (see 3.7).
+Through the integration within the Daffodil system, users can also apply other tools on queries and retrieved images, like maintaining a search history, storing queries and images within their personal libraries, sharing them with other users or adding annotations (see Section 3.6).

-3.6 iPaper
+3.5 iPaper

 Information managed by the DelosDLMS can be accessed by a variety of digital user interfaces.
-The goal of the iPaper extension for the DelosDLMS was to enhance existing paper documents with functionality offered by DelosDLMS thereby bridging the gap between paper documents and services offered by digital library management systems.
+The goal of the iPaper extension for the DelosDLMS was to enhance existing paper documents with functionality offered by DelosDLMS thereby bridging the gap between paper documents and services offered by Digital Library management systems.

 We developed an interactive printed museum guide as a physical user interface to the DelosDLMS.
 The system is based on a Bluetooth-enabled digital pen that can track user interactions within paper documents or any other surface covered with a special printed Anoto pattern consisting of tiny, almost invisible dots.
 Active paper areas can be defined within paper documents and linked to digital information or services.
-In the case of the interactive museum guide shown in Figure 1, existing printed text components and images, as well as some new interface components in the form of blue "paper buttons" have been associated with specific ISIS queries.
+In the case of the interactive museum guide shown in Figure 5, existing printed text components and images, as well as some new interface components in the form of blue "paper buttons" have been associated with specific ISIS queries.